ChrisZZhong/chriszzhong.github.io/_posts/2023-04-11-Spring-Security.md

 It also integrates well with frameworks like `Spring Web MVC` (or `Spring Boot`), as well as with standards like `OAuth2`.

+## talk about details how authentication and authorization works, login/ not login, permission/role, etc.

 ## main concepts

 - `Authentication` is the process of verifying `who you are`.
 For example, when you log in to a website, generally you are asked to enter your username and your password to verify your identity.